vis-kid/previewer/_posts/2016-11-17-SOLID-Ruby-Fundamentals-02.md

 After the refactoring, this class alone will be in charge of the link to each page we scrape for data.
 It saves the state of each page which can then be passed into the injected classes to do their bidding.
 Each method that is left is focused on one specific extraction job only.
 We left little reason to change but opened every opportunity to extend the code easily.
 Scraping another object from a page without modifying existing code is no problem anymore.

-The class is now ready to let the injected `page_extractor` objects do their bidding directly.
-You will see that shorty in action below.
+The class is now ready to be injected and do its bidding directly as `page_extractor` objects.
+You will see that in action below shortly.
 That also lead to a nicer API.
-No need to pass this hash object around anyway.
+No need to pass this hash object around anymore.
 The class is simpler and ready for extension without a bottleneck.

 ## MarkdownComposer -> TextComposer